JDRaftKeeper/RaftKeeper/README.md

 export CC=`which clang-13` CXX=`which clang++-13`
 cd RaftKeeper && /bin/bash build.sh

-# build for ClickHouse usage
+# build for ClickHouse usage (for ClickHouse client is slightly incompatible with zookeeper)
 cd RaftKeeper && /bin/bash build.sh 'clickhouse'

+# now you can find built files in director 'build/'
 ```

 Now RaftKeeper support build on Linux and Mac OX, details see [how-to-build](docs%2Fhow-to-build.md)